influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/javascript/browser.md

 ## Get started with the example app

-This library includes an example browser app that queries from and writes to your InfluxDB instance.
+This library includes an example browser app that writes to your InfluxDB instance.

 1. Clone the [influxdb-client-js](https://github.com/influxdata/influxdb-client-js) repo.